ChefAndy/casio-rpn/README.md

 Here are a few ideas for future improvements:

 **GUI Updates**
-- error dialogs instead of nothing happening for e.g. factorial of non natural number
 - statistics displayed “fullscreen” instead of inside a dialogbox.
 - when selecting a level in dynamic mode: `…` submenu for PICK, DROP, (and n ROLL?)
 - display large numbers as approximations instead of overflowing to the left (max: 27 digits)